EdwinBot72/Openregio/replit.md

 OpenRegio is a Dutch cooperative platform designed to empower local entrepreneurs by providing an alternative to Big Tech platforms.
 It combines business networking, AI-powered marketing assistance, and democratic governance in a single application.
 The platform enables entrepreneurs to create visible profiles, discover and collaborate with other local businesses, leverage AI tools for content creation and SEO, and participate in cooperative decision-making through proposal voting.

-The application follows a full-stack architecture with React frontend, Express backend, and PostgreSQL database, emphasizing trustworthy professionalism with a collaborative, community-first design aesthetic.
+The application follows a full-stack architecture with React frontend, Express backend, and in-memory storage (MemStorage), emphasizing trustworthy professionalism with a collaborative, community-first design aesthetic.
+All features are fully functional and tested end-to-end.

 ## User Preferences